MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/analyze-your-apps-usage-in-developer-portal.md

 * Daily R30 data for the last 75 days.
 * End of month R30 data for up to 12 months.

-   You can select each of these **Metric name** to see trends over time.
+   You can select each of these metric names to see trends over time.

    :::image type="content" source="../../assets/images/tdp/tdp-app-dashboard-view.png" alt-text="Screenshots shows you app capability usage of your published app in Developer Portal."lightbox="../../assets/images/tdp/tdp-app-dashboard-view.png":::